Skip to content

 After

 With the beer industry in the United States skyrocketing in recent years, efficient brewery design is more relevant than ever.
-Craft beer has went from a hobby embraced by a few select home brewing dads to a regular fixture in pop culture.
+Craft beer has gone from a hobby embraced by a few to a regular fixture in America.
 According to America’s Beer Wholesaler Association in 1983 there were 49 breweries nationwide, and at the end of 2019 there were over 6,400.
-Last year alone the U.S beer industry shipped the equivalent of more than 2.8 billion cases of 24-12 ounce cans. (“Industry Fast Facts.”
+In 2019 alone the U.S beer industry shipped the equivalent of more than 2.8 billion cases of 24-12 ounce cans. (“Industry Fast Facts.”
 NBWA, 28 July 2020)

 With the craft industry explosion the question arose, what sets a craft brewery apart today with the ever growing competition?
 Looking at different efficiencies, business models, and philosophies I interviewed 5 brewers from various northwest breweries located in Washington and Oregon to get an insider’s perspective into the process.